AdobeDocs/dev-docs-reference/src/pages/blocks/index.md

 # DevDoc Block Examples

-This page provides links to examples of all available blocks in the Adobe Developer documentation site.
+Explore all available blocks for creating rich, interactive documentation.
+Blocks are organized into two main categories:

+- **Configuration Blocks**: Define site structure and navigation (configured in `config.md`)
+- **Content Blocks**: Create and format your documentation content

 ## Configuration Blocks

 These blocks define the structure and navigation of your documentation site.
+They are configured in your `config.md` file and control the overall navigation experience.

 ### SideNav